Flexible working – formal scheme

 • that the change to the employee's terms and conditions of employment during the trial period is a temporary change only

-• the exact nature of the temporary changes to the employee's terms and conditions of employment during the trial period (eg a change in working hours), and
+• the exact nature of the temporary changes to the employee's terms and conditions of employment during the trial period (e.g. a change in working hours), and

 If you decide to reject the request for flexible working following the trial period, you should ensure that you give your employee sufficient time to re-adjust to their previous terms and conditions of employment.
-For example, the employee should be given sufficient time to make alternative care arrangements or reorganise their other activities.
+For example, the employee should be given sufficient time to make alternative care arrangements or reorganise their other activities, where applicable.
 In effect this could, by agreement, extend the length of the trial period.

-1. Refusing requests
+3. Refusing requests

 If the department refuses the employee's request for flexible working either with or without a trial period, you must state the operational grounds for that refusal and provide a sufficient explanation as to why those grounds for refusal apply in relation to the request.
+Use form FWC– statutory flexible working rejection form – to do this.

 • the burden of additional costs,